Embark on a personal leadership growth journey

 Participants in the Leadership Conversation – Alignment course will gain:

-- The benefits of being skilled in making requests, promises, and offers to optimise business outcomes
+- The benefits of being skilled in making requests, promises, and offers to optimize business outcomes

 - Essentials of delegating authority and tasks to achieve maximum results